ibm-cloud-docs/openshift/telemetry.md

     ```
     {: codeblock}

 1. For classic infrastructure, [reload all worker nodes in your cluster](/https://cloud.ibm.com/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload).
-For VPC infrastucture, [replace all worker nodes in your cluster](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).
+For VPC infrastructure, [replace all worker nodes in your cluster](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace).

 1. To use the console to verify that Telemetry is enabled in the cluster, open the [{{site.data.keyword.redhat_openshift_notm}} console](https://console.redhat.com/openshift){: external} and navigate to the **Clusters** page.
 If your cluster is listed, Telemetry is enabled.
 To verify Telemetry enablement in the CLI, see [Checking if Telemetry is enabled for a cluster](#telemetry_check).